1. Eat all the sushi!

 4. Relax in Onsen.

 Japanese hot springs will take you to a whole new world.
 Word “relaxed” doesn’t even describe the way you’ll feel after using it.
 The whole experience may be a bit intimidating at first.
-There’s an etiquette you need to follow such as going in completely naked, going behind the right curtain and using a shower alongside with other women.
+Not everyone likes to get naked in front of strangers.
+There’s an etiquette you need to follow, which you can learn here .
 Once you overcome this, using an onsen is one of the best things in the world.
 Bathing naked outside while looking at the stars?
 It doesn’t get any better then this.
 Feels so natural.

 Of course no photos are allowed 😉